hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 **Welcome.**  This page aims to outline why a physicist should learn a little bit of fluid mechanics, and how to get started doing so.
 The page is currently under construction; thank you for your patience.
 &emsp; -- Christopher Tong, Ph.D. (physics).

+**Outline:**
+- Why should a physicist learn some fluid mechanics?
+- Intrigued, but not yet ready to commit?
+- Convinced, and ready to take the plunge?
+- Some background thoughts
+- Companion pages

 ### Why should a physicist learn some fluid mechanics?

 - To use it in their work: